novembersoftware/aretheyup/docs/architecture.md

 `workers/incidents.go` recalculates current service state once per minute and opens or resolves incidents based on transitions into and out of `Outage`.
 Probe-only `Degraded` states are visible in the UI but do not create incident records.

+### Synthetic probe worker

+`workers/probe.go` runs only in `probe` mode.
+It:

+- wakes every 5 seconds to claim due probe configs for active services
+- leases configs in batches of 16 using `FOR UPDATE SKIP LOCKED`
+- executes HTTP requests with normalized method, timeout, and expected status handling
+- records typed failure reasons such as `timeout`, `dns`, `connect`, `tls`, and `http_status`
+- deletes raw probe rows older than 30 days once per hour

+Probe configs are stored per service in `probe_configs`.
+New services get a default config from `HomepageURL`, and startup backfill applies the same default to older rows that predate the probe feature.

 ## Storage and data model

 Schema models live in `structs/schema.go`: